THE FEEDBACK FROM VALENTIN, OPERATIONS MANAGER AT TRANSDEV BASSIN D'ARCACHON

 We don’t have exact figures, but the more I recruit, the more I can offer my employees the opportunity to take time off.
 Our goal is to have committed individuals who understand our daily operations and our way of working.
 Last year, we had approximately 15 temporary workers.
 This year, I am aiming for around 20 temporary workers.

-Earlier, you mentioned that you’ve already prepared for the season.
-In normal times, when do you start preparing for the summer season?
+When do you start preparing for the summer season?

 Let’s say it never stops.
 Already at the end of the N year season, we assess with the temporary worker whether they enjoyed the work, the work environment, and the network, and we start working to see if the temporary worker wants to work with us for the next season.
 So, it’s a year-round job; it slows down a bit between November and February because the period is a bit quieter with the holidays, but from March onwards, I dive back into recruitment to see if they are available, at what period, it’s a lot of work upstream to prepare and adjust the needs according to the paid leave of the employees.

-Do you have the chance to see the same temporary workers year after year?
+Do you have the chance to see the same temporary workers years after years?

 So, it’s actually an advantage for us.
 When seasons go well and when temporary workers are happy with the environment and the quality of work, they are likely to come back; it’s not the case for everyone, but we do have people who come back year after year like retirees, individuals seeking additional activity over the summer.
 We have a lot of different profiles, which is also a strength for us.